 The second place we went to was St Joseph’s Cathedral, a neo-gothic structure, having majestic spires.
 It is located in and amongst the Old Quarter’s twisted narrow streets, on the site of a former pagoda.
 It is said that one will be bowled over by the stained glass windows and European decorations.

-We arrived there at quarter to eight in the evening.
-The cathedral like all attraction was flooded with light revealing the wonders of this architecture.
+We arrived there at a quarter to eight in the evening.
+The cathedral-like all attraction was flooded with light revealing the wonders of this architecture.

 We spent almost forty-five minutes with him cycling around, dodging the confused traffic and escaping tragedy on a small scale.
 His cycling heroics were nearly as fascinating as the sights themselves, not that it frightened us, luckily the traffic within Hanoi went at a rather dreamily slow pace.